Michael Harris II Player Props: Braves vs. Marlins

 Michael Harris II At The Plate

-- Harris II is hitting .207 with a double and four walks.
+- Harris II is hitting .206 with two doubles and four walks.

-- In six of 10 games this year, Harris II got a hit, but only one each time.
+- In seven of 11 games this season, Harris II got a hit, but only one each time.

-- In 10 games played this year, he has not gone deep.
+- In 11 games played this season, he has not hit a long ball.

-- He has scored at least one run four times this season (40.0%), including one multi-run game.
+- He has scored at least one run five times this season (45.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.